 Using WMA instead of HMA shows promise for reducing emissions associated with the production of asphalt.
-Lower temperatures required for production, storage, transport, and application translates to potentially lower fuel consumption, which could lower the emissions associated with the fuel consumed.
-Additionally, lower temperatures could result in lower direct emissions of volatile organic compounds (VOCs) at the work site.
+Lower temperatures required for production, storage, transport, and application translates to potentially lower fuel consumption, which could lower criteria pollutant emissions associated with the fuel consumed.
 However, the emissions reductions from fuel savings could potentially be negated in certain long haul transport cases.
 In order to extend the hauling benefit, WMA could be heated to HMA temperatures in order to keep the material workable for even longer periods of time, thus reducing the fuel savings and eliminating potential emissions reductions.